 The support: No doubt we could have not done this without some AMAZING support!
 My father, Gary Johnson, managed the winery during the day while we continued with our full time jobs in the paper industry.
 He literally quit his job to move into our house (away from my Mom) to be our construction manager, winery expert and chief “kid taxi cab” and chef.
 Without the support of our families, on both sides, including our siblings we couldn’t have done this.
 There are way too many friends to throw on this list as well; and we are truly blessed by great people in our lives.
 Friends had shown up to wash walls before opening, help us crush grapes the first time and wash the first round of bottles.
 Many helped us with working long hours ripping down insulation, scrapping tile floors, scrubbing deposits off the floors, and getting our pillar light cleaned and glowing again.
 And lastly, Great Northern Distillery, who gave us our first order for bulk wine; they will be releasing brandy in August of 2017.

 Last but by no means least our staff: We have had GREAT staff!
 They are a wonderful team of talented individuals who jumped in with us and have supported us through our short growth period.
 Everyone we’ve had the pleasure of working with has contributed in some way to our successes so far and for this we are deeply grateful.

 When you step into our tasting room we want you to relax.
 This should feel like your living room away from home.
 We carry products for everyone, you don’t need to love wine to enjoy the atmosphere and the 2nd story view of the river and city.
 Closely located to the parks and the city square we offer not only wine, but craft beer and soda as well.
 Enjoy snacks made from other Wisconsin businesses.
-Enjoy shopping for the perfect gift in our retail space; we carry a variety of novelty towels, cutting boards, natural honey products and wine related items.
+Enjoy shopping for the perfect gift in our retail space; we carry a variety of wine related novelties, cutting boards, natural honey products and other items.